fabio-daros/studying-python/README.md

 Research Project for UFSC Master's Degree: Comprehensive Study of Python's Applications.

-Study is part of a Master's Degree project at UFSC and focuses on exploring various aspects of Python and its applications.
+This study is part of a Master's Degree project at UFSC and focuses on exploring various aspects of Python and its applications.

 Why study Python?